suitangi/TwitchEmotesMessenger/support/index.md

 ## How to Use:
 1. Install the extension
-2. Go to [messenger.com](messenger.com) or refresh the if you are already there.
+2. Go to [messenger.com](messenger.com) or refresh the page if you are already there.
 3. The emote texts in messages you send and receive should show up as emotes like on Twitch!

 ![Screenshot](https://raw.githubusercontent.com/suitangi/TwitchEmotesMessenger/master/screenshots/SC4.png)